huacyang/Computer-Algorithms/exam_2_review.md

 #### What is the main principle behind greedy algorithms?

+The __Greedy algorithms__ build up a solution piece by piece, always choosing the next piece that offers the most obvious and immediate benefit.

 #### Why does the greedy algorithm work for the coin changing problem given the US coin system?

 #### What is the idea in Huffman encoding in order to achieve data compression?
 What is the prefix-free property?